Federal Tax Policy

 NBWA continues to advocate for Main Street businesses to receive tax treatment on par with Wall Street businesses to ensure that:

-There are more than 4.5 million S corporations in the United States, employing one in four private-sector workers.
+There are more than 4.5 million S corporations in the U.S., employing one in four private-sector workers.
 NBWA member companies are largely structured as S corporations, and their business income flows through to the owner’s individual income tax return.
-NBWA asked Congress to support tax reform that treats S corporations and large corporations equitably, allowing beer distributors and other American businesses to support growth for jobs and the economy.

 The legislation that Congress passed in 2017 provides temporary improvements to S corporations by allowing a 20% deduction on taxable business income, while also providing significant relief for large corporations by permanently reducing the corporate tax rate from 35% to 21%.

 The S corporation provision is structured to allow taxpayers that own businesses with qualifying income – below $157,500 for individuals or $315,000 for joint filers – to be eligible for the full 20% deduction.
 Beyond these thresholds, specific rules require privately-held businesses to distinguish between business income and individual wage income.

 Despite establishing permanent relief for C corporations, the 2017 tax legislation provides reduced tax rates temporarily for S corporations only through 2025.

 Will you support efforts to make tax relief for small, privately-held businesses permanent?

 NBWA and its multi-generational family businesses have called on Congress for many years to address the burdens of the federal estate tax.
 The 2017 tax bill builds on prior progress that raised the exemption level to exclude all estates valued below $5 million indexed to inflation, with an exemption of $5.49 million in 2017.
 The new tax legislation provides further relief by temporarily doubling the exemption thresholds to slightly more than $11 million for individuals and $22 million for married couples through 2025.